8 Ways Science Can Boost Your Halloween Fun

 Cooking is essentially chemistry—and depending on your technique, you can whip up chewy, fluffy, or decadent Halloween treats according to taste.

 Folding chunks of chilled butter into your dough will give you thick, cake-like cookies, as will swapping baking soda for baking powder.
 When butter melts, its water converts into gas, which leaves lots of tiny holes.
 If the butter flecks in question are colder and larger, they'll leave bigger air pockets.
 As for the baking powder, it produces carbon dioxide gas both when it's mixed into the dough and when it's heated.
 For an extra boost in texture, you can also try adding more flour.

 Prefer chewier cookies?
 Start out with melted butter in the dough, and stick with plain old baking soda.

-And for extra fragrant and flavorful baked goods, opt to use dark sugars—like molasses, honey, and brown sugar—as they're filled with glucose and fructose instead of plain old sucrose.
-As cookies bake, they undergo two processes: caramelization, in which the sugar crystals liquidate into a tasty brown liquid, and then the Maillard reaction, which is a chemical reaction between the dough's proteins and amino acids (flour, egg, etc.) and the reducing sugars.
+And for extra-fragrant and flavorful baked goods, opt to use dark sugars—like molasses, honey, and brown sugar—because they're filled with glucose and fructose instead of plain old sucrose.
+As cookies bake, they undergo two processes: caramelization, in which the sugar crystals liquefy into a brown soup; and the Maillard reaction, a chemical reaction between the dough's proteins and amino acids (flour, egg, etc.) and the reducing sugars that causes tasty browning.

 Halloween can be tough for people with anxiety or low thresholds for fear.
-While visiting a haunted house or watching a scary movie, remember to take deep breaths, which fends off the body's flight-or-fight response, and re-frame your anxiety as "excitement."
+While visiting a haunted house or watching a scary movie, remember to take deep breaths, which fends off the body's flight-or-fight response, and reframe your anxiety in your mind as "excitement."
 It's also a good idea to schedule spine-chilling activities after an activity that triggers feel-good endorphins—say, after a walk to check out your neighbors' awesome Halloween displays.